-- 4.11.1 The Board of Examiners establishes the criteria for the assessment of the final paper (eindwerkstuk), the procedure for the appointment of the first and second examiner, the assessment form and the division of responsibilities between the first and second examiner.
+4.11.1 The Board of Examiners establishes the criteria for the assessment of the final paper (eindwerkstuk), the procedure for the appointment of the first and second examiner, the assessment form and the division of responsibilities between the first and second examiner.
 The final paper will always be assessed independently by two examiners, and the grade will be determined by agreement between the examiners.
 If the examiners are unable to reach agreement, the Board of Examiners will appoint a third examiner as third assessor.
 The third assessor will have the deciding vote.

-This also applies to the Portfolio. - 4.11.2 The assessment of papers, presentations, research reports or other products that are produced in a group context will be on the basis of the individual contribution made by the student.
-Each student should be able prove the student's individual contribution.
+4.11.2 The assessment of papers, presentations, research reports or other products that are produced in a group context will be on the basis of the individual contribution made by the student.
+Each student should be able prove his/her individual contribution.